-Brescia University College is a student-centred community that educates women to think critically and to participate actively in society.
-A Catholic college in the Ursuline tradition, we prepare our graduates to lead with wisdom, justice and compassion in a changing world.
+Focused on academic excellence, Brescia University College creates an actively engaged student experience, educating women to think critically and to participate actively in society.
+A Catholic university college in the Ursuline tradition, we prepare our graduates to lead with wisdom, justice and compassion in a changing world.

 - We value women and their potential for leadership in society.

-- We value pedagogical initiatives that encourage women's learning styles and enable them to develop their voices, confidence and leadership skills.
+- We value effective, innovative approaches to education that encourage and support women’s learning and enable them to develop their voices, confidence and leadership skills.

 - We value creative, holistic education.